Planting and MCMC Sampling from the Potts model: Introduction

-In the ordered regime, the planted model is instead supercritical which overall complicates the arguments.
-The key ingredient there is to show that every vertex $v$ is surrounded by close-by vertices (at distance $\ell<\tfrac{1}{2}\log_{d-1}n$) that belong to the ``giant'' component (a so-called wired boundary).
+In the ordered regime (Section~\ref{sec:orderedproof}), the planted model is instead supercritical and a typical configuration has a ``giant'' component, whose presence complicates the arguments significantly.
+The goal now is roughly to show that bichromatic edges do not typically form large components; more precisely, the key ingredient is to show that every vertex $v$ is surrounded by close-by vertices (each at some distance $\ell<\tfrac{1}{2}\log_{d-1}n$) that belong to the giant component, a so-called ``wired'' boundary.
 Planting here allows us to do a head-on analysis of the probability that, in a typical sample from stationarity, there exists a path of length $\ell$ that does not include any vertex in the giant.
-We get a tight bound for this, so then it is a matter of taking $q$ large ($q\geq (5d)^5$) so that a union bound over the paths starting at $v$ gives the existence of the desired wired boundary (in a typical configuration).
+We get a tight bound for this using careful first moment arguments and percolation bounds; then, for $q\geq (5d)^5$, a union bound over the paths starting at $v$ gives the existence of the desired wired boundary (in a typical configuration).
+Relative to the earlier works \cite{RCM-Helmuth2020,UG1,UG2,RCrandom}, bichromatic components roughly correspond to so-called polymers; our techniques show that a smaller lower bound on the size of the giant component suffices in order to ensure that the polymers are not large.

-\subsection{Further Discussion.}
+\subsection{Further Discussion}

-We remark that the planting arguments that we use in this paper follow by careful first and second moment considerations in \cite{BIShard}, which have been carried out for the ferromagnetic Potts model.
-A somewhat similar idea based on moment analysis can be found in \cite{Chen} for sampling independent sets and proper colourings in random bipartite graphs (though there the approach ultimately relies on cluster-expansion type of arguments \cite{BIS1,BIS2}).
-Our more direct planting approach can likely be carried out in the independent setting as well and obtain sharper bounds using Glauber dynamics, but as it is pointed out in \cite[Lemma 10]{Chen} it seems unlikely that it will achieve better asymptotic estimates in terms of the degree $d$.
+The planting arguments that we use in this paper follow by careful first and second moment considerations in \cite{BIShard}, which have been carried out for the ferromagnetic Potts model, see also \cite{bapst2017planting} for similar-flavored ``silent'' planting results.
+The moment analysis has previously been used in \cite{Chen} for sampling independent sets and proper colourings in random bipartite graphs, though there the approach ultimately relies on cluster-expansion type of arguments \cite{BIS1,BIS2}.
+Our more direct planting approach can be carried out for sampling independent sets on random bipartite graphs (that shares similar monotonicity and planting properties) and obtain sharper bounds for sampling using Glauber dynamics.
+Note however that, as pointed out in \cite[Lemma 10]{Chen}, it is unlikely that current polymer-based techniques will achieve better asymptotic estimates in terms of the degree $d$.
+Our technique should also apply to the $G(n,d/n)$ setting (for arbitrary $q,d>1$) provided that the analogous ``silent'' planting is in place; this seems more easily feasible in the disordered regime but more difficult for the ordered regime where the Poisson-tree neighbourhoods are expected to cause bigger variance.

 It is also relevant to note that the results we stated earlier for the cluster-expansion technique and fast mixing of the random-cluster dynamics in the literature apply to non-integer $q$, in the random-cluster representation.
 It is conceivable that a similar planting to the one we consider here for the Potts model can be carried out for non-integer $q$ in the random-cluster representation, though the related first and second moment computations will likely require careful arguments for the distribution of the number of components in random graph percolation; see \cite{bencs2022random} for some related developments.